ConfusionMatrixDisplay#

 Parameters:

-policyLiteral[“override”, “update”], default=”override”
+policyLiteral[“override”, “update”], default=”update”

 Policy to use when setting the style parameters.
 If “override”, existing settings are set to the provided values.
 If “update”, existing settings are not changed; only settings that were previously unset are changed.